-Kansas Rep. Mark Samsel charged with battery after physical altercation with student
+Kansas Rep. Mark Samsel arrested for battery after physical altercation with student

 “To me, it gets to what does the sanctity of marriage mean?”
 Samsel was quoted as saying, according to the Kansas Reflector.
 “And I’m single, so I’m not the best person to speak to this.
 But when you do get married, what does that mean?
 And what implied consent are you giving?”

-More recently, Samsel raised the possibility of impeaching Sen. Gene Suellentrop, the Wichita Republican who is charged with drunk driving the wrong way down Interstate 70.
-But the state constitution doesn’t allow the impeachment of legislators.
+More recently, Samsel raised the possibility of impeaching Suellentrop, but the state constitution doesn’t allow the impeachment of legislators.

 “If we’re going to be in a leadership position, who’s most important that’s watching us?
 To me, it’s the kids,” Samsel told The Star recently when discussing the Suellentrop case.

-“And when they look across our country right now and see that you can do things under bathroom stalls or whatever else, make up an excuse, deny immediately and then it turns out, yeah, you were kind of guilty -- the process happens way too many times and it’s not been done the right way.”
+“And when they look across our country right now and see that you can do things under bathroom stalls or whatever else, make up an excuse, deny immediately and then it turns out, yeah, you were kind of guilty — the process happens way too many times and it’s not been done the right way.”

 Comments